-Met Éireann has issued a ‘Fierce Windy’ weather warning for the whole country for tonight with some counties also expected to be pounded by light drizzle.
+Met Éireann has issued a ‘Fierce Windy’ weather warning for the whole country for the next couple of days with some counties also expected to be pounded by light drizzle.
 The initial warning was ‘Fairly Windy’ but this was upgraded to ‘Fierce Windy’ as conditions deteriorated overnight.

-As Hurricane Irma batters the south coast of the United States, Ireland is experiencing our own windy conditions – especially in the west with people there claiming it’s just like living in Florida.
+As devastating Hurricanes and Typhoons batter other parts of the world, we here in Ireland are experiencing our own windy conditions – especially in the west with people there claiming it’s just like living in South Carolina.

-Meanwhile Conor at Met Éireann says people should take all necessary precautions and be sensible during the incoming Fierce Windy spell.
-“I would urge people to listen carefully to official instructions and to put their washing out because Fierce Windy weather is ideal clothes drying weather.”
+Meanwhile Adam at Met Éireann says people should take all necessary precautions and be sensible during the incoming Fierce Windy spell.
+“I would urge people to listen carefully to official warnings that will be broadcast nationally on TV and radio.
+Also make sure to put your washing out because Fierce Windy weather is ideal clothes drying weather.”

 So what’s the forecast for the rest of the week and should we expect the Fierce Windy conditions to get better or worse?